 --Out of the Park for Parkinson’s Campaign Launches its Second Season--

-MIAMI—April 19, 2010—Gordon Beckham, second baseman for the Chicago White Sox, is making a donation to the National Parkinson Foundation for every home run that he hits during the 2010 season and he is asking his fans to join him.
-Out of the Park for Parkinson’s is an awareness campaign he’s launched, in partnership with the National Parkinson Foundation, to help end Parkinson’s disease.
+CHICAGO and MIAMI, May 3, 2011—Gordon Beckham, second baseman for the Chicago White Sox, is making a donation to the National Parkinson Foundation for every home run that he hits during the 2011 season and he is asking his fans to join him.
+Out of the Park for Parkinson’s is an awareness campaign he launched in 2010, in partnership with the National Parkinson Foundation, to help end Parkinson’s disease.
 Last year, the successful campaign brought in over $60,000 and he hopes to raise even more this year.

 Gordon Beckham and his family understand the challenges of Parkinson’s firsthand: his grandfather has been living with the disease for nearly a decade.
-“Living and helping my grandfather cope with Parkinson’s has given me an up-close look at the suffering it causes,” said Beckham.
-“I want to do something to raise awareness and funds to help eradicate the disease so future generations do not have to go through what our family countless others have been through with Parkinson’s.”
+“My grandfather’s struggle with Parkinson’s has given me an up-close look at the suffering it causes,” said Beckham.
+“I want to raise awareness and funds to help eradicate the disease so future generations do not have to go through what our family and countless others have been through with Parkinson’s.”
 At present, there is no cure for Parkinson’s disease.

 All proceeds benefit the National Parkinson Foundation (NPF), a national, non-profit organization that funds research, education and outreach programs to improve the lives of people with Parkinson’s disease.
 NPF has a strong presence in Chicago, Illinois, supporting the work of Northwestern University’s Parkinson’s Disease and Movement Disorder Center, NPF Center of Excellence, as well as the local NPF chapter, the Parkinson Association of Illinois (PAIL).